Hilliard, Ohio: Recreation

-The Recreation Department oversees approximately 27 parks.
+The Recreation Department oversees over 25 parks.
 The Heritage Rail Trail is in Hilliard with the trail head located in Old Hilliard on Center Street.
-There are 41 miles of multipurpose trails.

 Infrastructure

 Public safety

 Hilliard maintains its own Division of Police.
 The Hilliard Division of Police also provides police services for Norwich Township.

 Norwich Township provides fire protection for the City of Hilliard and Norwich Township.

+While Hilliard does not have its own Fire and Medical services, it feeds off of the Norwich Township Fire Department, and with that, Hilliard Police provides policing for Norwich Township.

 Transportation

 Hilliard's main streets are Cemetery Road and Main Street/Hilliard Rome Road.
 The city does not have any major Ohio state routes or US Routes within its immediate vicinity, however Hilliard's eastern end is accessible by Interstate 270, a ring road serving Columbus suburbs known locally as the "Outerbelt".

 No major railways nor rail-based transport run to, from, through, or within Hilliard; however, there is a park and ride on Cemetery Road close to I-270.

 Hilliard is served by John Glenn International Airport, which additionally serves a large majority of all commercial flights out of the Columbus area.
 Additionally, Hilliard is located extremely close to Don Scott Airport for general aviation and Ohio State University aviation classes.